Smilels/Smilels.github.io/_posts/2020-08-14-Deep-Reinforcement-Learning-Key-Concepts.md

 $$Q^{\pi}(s,a) = \underset{\tau \sim \pi}{E}[R(\tau)| s_0 = s, a_0 = a]$$

-3.The Optimal Value Function, $$V^*(s)$$, which gives the expected return if you start in state s and always act according to the optimal policy in the environment:
+3. The Optimal Value Function, $$V^*(s)$$, which gives the expected return if you start in state s and always act according to the optimal policy in the environment:

 $$ V^*(s) = \max_{\pi} \underset{\tau \sim \pi}{E}[R(\tau)| s_0 = s] $$